 Thy sacred dew; Protect them with thine influence.

 Email Poem |

-Analysis and Comments on Evening Star
+Comments, Analysis, and Meaning on Evening Star

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem Evening Star here.